csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 ## Opening Your First Program

 #.
 Download [HelloWorld_Solution.zip](HelloWorld_Solution.zip) and save it on your computer.
 #.
-Unzip the program file^[Be careful: some file explorers will simply _preview_ the (zip) archive if you simply double-click on it, but most IDE will not accept to open a file if it has not been actually extracted / unziped!] .
+Unzip the program file^[Be careful: some file explorers will simply _preview_ the (zip) archive if you simply double-click on it, but most IDE will not accept to open a file if it has not been actually extracted / unzipped!] .

     - on Windows: right click and choose "Extract all"
     - on macOS: double-click the `.zip` file
     - on Linux: [right click and choose "Extract" or "Open with Ark"](https://www.wikihow.com/Unzip-Files-in-Linux)